 But after rain, the humidity rises to 80-85% for a short time.
 Turning the urban atmosphere into a branch of the steam room.

 You can see main Florence attractions in 2-3 days.
 That is why short trips to the city are most in demand.
 And hotel prices are quite high.

 Note that this fully applies to Florence even at the end of September.
 Although if you take care of booking in advance, you can find options that are not too ruinous.

 Of the not too expensive (from 70 €), but quality accommodation, we tend to recommend the Soggiorno Pitti guest house.

-Located in an old building across the street from Palazzo Pitti.
-And deserved literally excellent reviews – still, all the sights are within walking distance.
+As it’s located in an old building across the street from the famous Palazzo Pitti.
+And deserved literally excellent reviews – still, all the significant sights of Florence are within walking distance from there.

 Note, that in theory you can make the “Renaissance Capital” the base for organizing real trips.
-And starting from here, explore literally the whole of Tuscany: by car or by train.
+And starting from here, explore the big part of Tuscany: by car, bus or train.

-Moreover, the local September: dry and clear – is perfect for this!
+Moreover, the local September – dry and clear – is perfect fit for this!